hirosystems/stacks-subnets/docs/getting-started.md

 #### Publish contract script

-We'll start with a script to publish a contract.
-To make it reusable, we'll allow this script to handle some command line arguments:
+We will start with a script to publish a contract.
+To make it reusable, we will allow this script to handle some command line arguments:

 1. Contract name